mike-bricknell-barlow/wordpress-simple-webp-images/readme.txt

 == Changelog ==

+= 1.1.12 =
+* Bugfix - Updating to use directory separator constant to fix issues on Windows based systems

 = 1.1.11 =
 * Bugfix - Adding information message to admin page to explain process of temporarily setting Wordfence Firewall to Learning Mode, to avoid issue with blocking of conversion ajax calls.